nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Steps 3a1-3a2 are repeated until the command entered is correct.

-Use case resumes from step 4.
+Use case resumes from Step 4.

-**Use case 12: Delete a student from a lesson**
+**Use case 12: Remove a student from a lesson**

-Preconditions: The students has been added to the lesson prior to this.
+Pre-conditions: The student has been added to the lesson prior to this.

 **MSS**